 Project Description: The project sponsors, the San Francisco Planning Department (Planning) and the San Francisco Department of Public Health (DPH), propose the Health Care Services Master Plan (HCSMP) which is mandated by San Francisco Ordinance No. 300-10.
 The HCSMP is intended to (i.) identify the current and projected needs for, and general city areas or locations of, health care services within San Francisco, and (ii.) set forth recommendations on how to achieve and maintain an appropriate distribution of health care services with a focus on access, particularly for San Francisco's vulnerable populations.
 The HCSMP is the product of a 41-member HCSMP task force, which engaged the broader community and set forth a series of recommendations for the consideration of DPH and Planning.
-Implementation of the HCSMP would inform decision-makers about where certain new and expanded health services would be located, would help the local public health system better plan and tailor health programs to community needs, would engage policymakers and community members in discussions of health, and would improve population health.
+Implementation of the HCSMP would inform decision-makers about where certain new and expanded health services would be located, would help the local public health system better plan and tailor health, and would improve population health.
 As a policy document no specific development projects are proposed.